isbeorn/nina.docs/docs/troubleshooting/render_issues.md

+## Blank screen when using remote access
+When you are experience a blank screen of N.I.N.A. during usage of a remote access software it is most likely caused by not having any screen connected at the target machine.
+As N.I.N.A. is hardware accelerated and Windows will not render anything that is hardware accelerated when no display is connected, the application will be just a blank screen.
+To get around this issue, you can disable hardware acceleration in N.I.N.A. by navigating to Options > General > Advanced > Hardware Acceleration and setting it to off.
+After a restart the application should now show properly when using the remote access software.

+## Artefacts and missing graphics

 In the past there were reports where the application was not rendering correctly.
 Follow this guide if your applicaiton looks like the window below, where some icons are disappearing and windows are not rendering:

 ![Display Issues](../images/troubleshooting/renderissues.png)